-Proofs are ready three to six weeks after event, depending on time of year.
-Images are posted online on password protected site, and your USB drive is mailed to you.
-On the drive there will be high-resolution photos without a logo that are for printing as well as low-resolution photos with a small watermark that are for sharing online.
+Proofs are ready three to six weeks after the event, depending on the time of year.
+Images are posted online on a private gallery that you can share, and all images are available to download from the gallery.
 Please give Crissy Everhart Photography credit for any images posted on social media, so I can get more clients like you.
 Thank you for your anticipated cooperation!

-After you see your images online you can choose which ones you want for the album.
-Generally you should aim for about 80 images in a 40 page album (what is included in most of my wedding collections), so you can choose more if you are willing to get extra album spreads.
-If this seems like too much of a daunting task, I am happy to choose the images I think tell your wedding story for you.
-I will do a custom album design in about 1-2 weeks and post online for you to approve or suggest edits.
-Once you approve the design, the albums take about 4 weeks to come in.
+After you see your images online, you can choose which ones you want for the album.
+Generally, you should aim for about 80-90 images in a 40-page album (what is included in most of my wedding collections), so you can choose more if you are willing to get extra album spreads.
+If this seems too daunting, I am happy to choose the images I think tell your wedding story for you.
+I will design a custom album in about 1-2 weeks and post it online for you to approve or suggest edits.
+Once you approve the design, the albums take about 4 weeks at the bindery.
 Anything purchased above and beyond the wedding collection must be paid for when the album or print order is placed.